dmitriigaidarji/fetcher_app/README.md

  - Move all heavy calculations to Celery tasks
  - Publish project to a demo server
  - Add Google crawler functionality
- - Add RabbitMQ service as a more communication layer between Django and Celery
+ - Add RabbitMQ service as a more reliable communication layer between Django and Celery
  - Add sign up / login functionality instead of anonymous sessions

 License